Blog Fitness How To Start Getting Fit After 40: It’s Never Too Late To Reap The Benefits Of Physical Fitness

 • Preserves lean muscle loss

-The best exercises are full body or compound exercises that work for opposite muscle groups together.
-For instance, squats are great for building leg strength while also working the core.
+Arguably, the best exercises are full-body or compound exercises that work for opposite muscle groups together.
+For example, squats are great for building leg strength while also working the core.

 See also

 Many people over 40 have joint and bone tissues that can be exacerbated by certain exercises.
-It is strongly recommended to avoid high-impact cardio, such as running if you suffer from joint pain.
-Instead, opt for low-impact activities like swimming or biking.
-Strength training also comes with some limitations, so be sure to speak to your doctor before beginning any new program if you have hip or knee problems.
+It’s strongly recommended to avoid high-impact cardio such as running if you suffer from joint pain.
+Instead, opt for low-impact activities such as swimming or cycling.
+Strength training also comes with some limitations, so make sure you speak to your doctor before you start any new program if you have hip or knee problems.

-Even if you have no preexisting problems, it’s wise to be cautious.
-Some ways of preventing exercise-related injuries include (16):
+Even if you have no pre-existing problems, it’s wise to be cautious.
+Some ways of preventing exercise-related injuries include (17):

 • Warming up before each session